markuspeitl/static-site-gen-tools/templates.md

 - Another option for production would be to dynamically build on demand and keep everything in memory (compiled pages, reduced and pre processed assets)
 - A cache dir would also be possible in order to reduce memory footprint and delay

+# Data flow:
+From where does the data flow to what destination and in what order.

+Idea: treating the content file as something like the data portal where all data for rendering this fragment comes from.

+Question: in which direction should the data flow first?
+1. Option: flow to layouts first and then continue at sub components: if any important additional data is created fetched or otherwise in the content file's layout, which would be relevant for the content file itself or its sub components.
+(for a simulated top -> down approach injecting the data first at the top element letting it bubble down to the content file and sub components)
+-> when the layouts are rendered, the content does not exist yet
+    - pending content
+    - data flow needs to work just the same even if nothing was rendered (no dependency on sub components data and on rendering is necessary)

+2. flow to sub components first data defined in the content piece is used to render sub components.
+This can become an issue if sub components depend on any state of the layout in the same chain.

+3. Option: portal
+the content document explicitly defines what data it needs and where it comes from and there are not other data fetches or pulls or injections into the data in the layouts or other components that affect the state of data, or the rendering.
+Through that definition we can select the input data in a way that it is encapsulated to that single page itself.

+# Data pre parsing:
+parse data recursively before doing any amount of rendering.
+This way rendering decisions can be made before rendering.
+(pages that have a disable flag are not rendered, dynamic navigation data can be created from the source content files, before rendering all the pages with such data/ a navigation on each page)

+In order for this to work, data manipulation and rendering have to be strictly seperated. compiling -> is readonly data -> read and write

+(data is not allowed to be changed while rendering in this case)

+# Race conditions:
+in some cases it would be possible that on aspects of a component depends on a partial state of itself.
+Then document compilation can not be resolved as there is a cyclic dependence resulting in no document being able to be compiled.
+Example:
+A piece of content, has the page as a layout, which has a navigation subcomponent.
+We only add pages to the navigation that have been successfully created/rendered, but as this navigation is inserted one every 'page' even on the current one to be created from the component, this creates a cyclic condition.

+# Dynamic static hybrid:
+1. Prerender all fragments/component unit, but no pages
+2. Render the semi dynamic components flagged as last and in the order in which they are flagged (navigation, sidebar)
+3. When there is a request for a site -> assemble the parts to a page
+4. Save the assembled page

+# Content piece IDs:
+for inserting the content piece in another page and making a dependency to that content piece explicit (A depends on B to be rendered).

++ Add way to reference different stages/layouts of the render (reference the fragments)

+# Ehtml, Ecss, component-manifest, edata and ts controllers

+Clear seperation of concern (server rendering):
+- ehtml: Providing view and markup and being generally read only on the data
+- edata: providers for models and source data from various locations (local files, apis, databases)
+- ts controllers: translate data to a viewable format and apply data transformations/merging/etc
+- component-manifest: assets sources and meta data (maybe where an asset will be stored and where it is acquired from -> like which url the associated component resolves the asset to on the output site)

+ecomponents: Combine all these concepts the view dom is written in ehtml, which get the data to be displayes from the ts controller which transforms the data into a viewable or evaluateable format.
+The controller can define ehtml, ecss and data dependencies.

+# Data types:
+- objects: serializable and encapsulated data units containing data for a complex element or complex operations
+- assets: images, video, audio and other media - usually binary files that however are displayed: eg. anything that can not be serialized or deserialized in *readable* format by nature.
+(the associated view depends on them)
+Assets often require additional meta information in order to be displayed in html as a unit: alternative text, style, resolutions